Qiskit/pauli-propagation/README.md

 - Novel technique for approximating the conjugation of a Pauli-sum operator, $O$, by another such operator, $G$, e.g. $GOG^{\dagger}$ or $G^{\dagger}OG$.
 This heuristic implementation greedily generates contributions to the product expected to be most significant.

+##### Computational requirements

+Both the memory and time cost for Pauli propagation routines generally scale with the size to which the evolved operator is allowed to grow.

+``propagate_through_rotation_gates``: As the Pauli operator, $\tilde{O}$, is propagated in the Pauli basis under the action of a sequence of $N$ Pauli rotation gates of an $M$-qubit circuit, the number of terms will grow as $\mathcal{O}(2^{N})$ towards a maximum of $4^M$ unique Pauli components.
+To control the memory usage, the operator is truncated after application of each gate, which introduces some error proportional to the magnitudes of the truncated terms' coefficients.
+The memory requirements are generally linear in the size of the evolved operator and runtime scales linearly in both the operator size and the number of gates.

+``propagate_through_operator``: Conjugates one operator in the Pauli basis by another, ($G^{\dagger}OG$), by greedily accumulating terms in the sum, $\sum_{i,j,k}G^{\dagger}_iO_jG_k$, where $i,j,k$ are sparse indices over the Pauli basis.
+This implementation sorts the coefficients in each operator by descending magnitude then searches the 3D index space for the terms with the largest coefficients, starting with the origin, $(0, 0, 0)$, and accumulating $(i,j,k)$ triplets up to a specified cutoff.
+The time spent searching can often be made negligible by increasing the search step size in $(i,j,k)$ space, which provides a cubic speedup for this subroutine.
+In our profiling, significant time can be spent sorting the operators and performing Pauli multiplication to generate the terms in the new operator.

 ----------------------------------------------------------------------------------------------------